joshraphael/retroachievements/Guides/SOS/guide.md

 ![image of a man jumping short of a ledge](images/strisers-jump.png)

 This means that in order to make this jump, you need to wait for the ship's angle to change first.
-However, due to this being a room with a survivor in it, there's one caveat: you'll need to wait outside in order for the ship to rotate, because the game generally tries to maintain the ship's current angle while most survivor cutscenes are playing out (and on many routes, you may not want or be able to save Miller Strisers).
+However, due to this being a room with a survivor in it, there's one caveat: you'll need to wait outside in order for the ship to rotate, because the game tries to maintain the ship's current angle while most survivor cutscenes are playing out (and on many routes, you may not want or be able to save Miller Strisers).
 Step outside of the room and wait for the angle to change, then return.
 Either a left or right angle will work.

 **When the ship is angled left**, the jump is pretty simple.
 Just jump onto the wall to the left, then you can climb or jump up to the ledge from there, as shown here in the video below.